Every Kid Outdoors FREE Programs for 4th & 5th Grades

 - Terrific Terrapins – Meet New Jersey’s estuarine turtles, the Northern Diamondback Terrapin, in this fun program that teaches students why these animals are so unique and important to our coastal ecosystems.
 Students will participate in an interactive presentation with a LIVE Northern Diamondback Terrapin to answer questions about and discover this reptile’s adaptations, anatomy, habitat, and more.
 Students will also learn about the impacts humans are having on terrapin populations, and what some local groups and scientists are doing to help protect this charming turtle.

-Participation in NJSGC’s Every Kid Outdoors program requires that 4th and 5th grade educators complete the following requirements with their students:
+Participation in NJSGC’s Every Kid Outdoors program requires that 4th and 5th grade educators MUST complete the following requirements with their students:

 - Complete a pre-program “Web Quest” to familiarize students with program concepts;